Lakr233/BBackupp/README.md

 ## Statement

 Although this software meets my personal needs, I have to say it’s pretty bad for most users.
-Additionally, it doesn’t support recovery, you’ll have to use Finder or the command line to recover.
-You might want to wait for my new software.​
+Additionally, it doesn’t support recovery, you’ll have to use [MobileTransfer](https://github.com/Lakr233/MobileTransfer).

 ## Features